dancasey-ie/django_soil_lab/README.md

 *  !!
 3hr Automated Testing
 *  !!
 3hr Manual Testing

-* 2hr Show test results using a dc.js chart making it clear where the soil nutrients sit relatie to the nutrient threshholds for the specific land use
-* 1hr Add save/print pdf button to the report
 * 1hr Filter search for sample archive
-* 2hr Map showing markers for all samples

 * contact page, bounce back email confirmation
 * Clean up CSS
 * Better landing page
-* Sales statistics in labportal only admin access